ManuelHany/recipe-app-api/notes.md

 #### docker
 - docker run: Creates a new container from an image and optionally runs a command in it.
 - docker exec -it: Executes a command in an already running container, often used for debugging or interacting with the container.
+- docker compose run --rm app sh -c "python manage.py <command>"
 - The problem with docker:
   - docker compose make sure the service is started but it doesn't mean that postgres has started for example.
   - solution is to create custom management wait for db command
+  - th PYTHONUNBUFFERED env is used to directly buffer or python logs and prints to be visivle in docker logs.
+- `ARG` vs `ENV`:
+  - Unlike ENV, which sets environment variables available at runtime (inside the container), ARG is only available during the image build process.
+Once the image is built, the ARG variable is no longer accessible inside the running container.

 #### database